PyMamba/mamba-framework/docs/development/controller.rst

 Mamba return back some of those codes by itself in some situations, for example, if we try to use a route that exists but in a different HTTP method, we get a :class:`~mamba.web.response.NotImplemented` response object.

-You can return whatever of those objects from your controller, mamba take care to render it correctly to the web client.
-You can also return dictionaries and other objects, mamba should try to convert whatever object that you return from a controller into a serializable JSON structure with a default 200 OK HTTP response code and an 'application/json' encoding.
+You can return whatever of these objects from your controller.
+Mamba take care of rendering it correctly to the web client.
+You can also return dictionaries and other objects.
+Mamba will try to convert whatever object you return from a controller into a serializable JSON structure with a default 200 OK HTTP response code and an 'application/json' encoding.